Learning to walk away from the stupid things people say and not need their good opinions of me has been a huge challenge on my journey.

 The thing is, they usually don’t get it.
 But we don’t need people to get it in order for us to get it.
 We have to keep reminding ourselves that the healing never comes from the outside.
 It’s internal.

-Learning to be free from the opinions of others is a daily practice that reminds me of physical exercise–I hate it but it gets easier BUT gotta’ do it to keep the muscles strong and limber and just when you’re patting yourself on the back for getting there, poof, something happens to remind you what a beginner you still are.
+Learning to be free from the opinions of others is a daily practice that reminds me of physical exercise–I hate it but it gets easier BUT gotta’ do it to keep the muscles strong and limber and just when you’re patting yourself on the back for getting there, kapow! something happens to remind you to practice.

 It’s a myth that once you’re on a spiritual path for a while you’ll reach some superriffic level of achievement and then all the BS and upset in our lives will stop.